 That sounds contradictory because it is.
 It’s complicated.
 People are complicated.
 Life is complicated.
 Death is too.

-I still have days when I miss my dad so much it startles me, for lack of a better phrase.
-The emotions are still right there close to the surface.
-As I type this, my eyes fill with tears.
+I still have days when I miss my dad so much it takes me by surprise, for lack of a better phrase.
+The emotions are still close to the surface at times.
 Sometimes, I still feel quite lost.

 And this is okay.

 It makes no sense to think grief is something to get over after three years.
 Or five.
 Or ten.
 Or whatever passage of time you choose.

 You don’t get over the love you felt/feel for your dear one who’s died.

 What you can do, or try to do, is integrate your experience of loss into your life and make it part of who you are.

 I’m still figuring that out, which is one of the reasons I choose to write about grief even though doing so perhaps makes some uncomfortable.